mohsanabbas/event-carried-state-transfer-demo-/readme.md

 - Import the packages' `schema`, `state` and `conversion
 - Create a new instance of `StatefulComponent`
 - Register listeners to the component using the `AddListener` function
-- Dispatch events to the component using the `Dispatch` function
+- Dispatch events to the channel using the `Dispatch` function
+- `handleEvents` function listens for events on the events channel and updates the state.
+It also calls all the registered listeners with the event.
 - Get the current state of the component using the `GetState` function
 - Use the `MarshalIndent` function to convert the state struct to json string